MiamiOH-CSE274/02_Cpp/README.md

 The linker puts together all of the object files created by the compiler and makes the code executable.
 This is important to be able to successfully run the code.

 #### 3. What is a "pointer"?
+A pointer is a data type that stores the memory address of a variable without creating a variable of that type.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?